Welcome and thanks for visiting...

 #5 Third Base

 Third base is known as baseball’s "hot corner" because there are more hard-hit balls sent there by right-handed batters who dominate the offensive side of baseball.
-The position requires quick reflexes and an accurate strong arm for the cross infield throw to first base.
+The position requires quick reflexes and an accurate strong arm for the cross-infield throw to first base.
 Not unlike its first base counterpart, third base is considered a less strenuous position, requiring less mobility than second base and shortstop and it is often played by athletes with strong hitting skills.

 Perhaps the most athletically demanding infield position in baseball, shortstops tend to be fast, with sure hands and strong arms, often not as physically large as other players.
 Shortstops, statistics show field more batted balls than any other infield position.
 Defensive abilities are the traditional priority given to the shortstop position batting skills tend to be de-emphasized.
-A good hitting shortstop has a great future.
+A good-hitting shortstop has a great future.

 The left field is often the position of athletes with strong bats and weak arms.
 Because almost all outfield throws go to second, third, or home bases, left fielders are rarely if ever, required to throw across the field to first base.
-It is also the position where less than gifted defensive athletes frequently play in deference to their strong offensive abilities.
+It is also the position where less-than-gifted defensive athletes frequently play in deference to their strong offensive abilities.

 Like their infield shortstop counterparts, centerfielders tend to be fast, athletic, and sometimes smaller than their corner outfield companions.
 As the outfielder-in-charge, centerfielders patrol and control the largest amount of outfield space, including the right and left center portions of the field.
 Also, the deepest part of most baseball fields is the space behind the center fielder.
 With centerfielders, foot speed is a premium because they run down more fly balls than any other outfielder.

-Like its left-field teammate, right-fielders tend to be good hitters.
-They differ in the throwing strength and often have the best arms of the outfielders because of the frequent requirement to throw across the field to third base.
+Like their left-field teammate, right-fielders tend to be good hitters.
+They differ in throwing strength and often have the best arms of the outfielders because of the frequent requirement to throw across the field to third base.
 In advanced baseball given the ability to assemble a balanced roster, the defensive skills of right fielders are important.
 Historically in youth baseball where more right-handed batters are hitting to the left side, less skilled defensive players are relegated to right field.

 # 10 MVP (Most Valuable Parent)

-Folks who are gifted with kids who'll live and love baseball are in for truly enjoyable moments that grow from dreams into cherished memories.
+Folks who are gifted with kids who'll live and love baseball are in for delightful moments that grow from dreams into cherished memories.
 Like the on-field players, off-field supporters need skills, too.
 Suggested readings to hone those skills are Dr. Kristen Dieffenbach’s Pee Wee Sports Pressures and another by Dr. Gene Coleman on Training Guidelines